UK Inheritance Tax Calculator

 Property + investments + pensions outside the wrapper + everything else.

 Children, grandchildren, step-children.
-Unlocks the £175k RNRB.
+Adds the £175k RNRB.

 If yes, up to double the £325k and £175k allowances.